Ginette Neveu: Plane crash and death

-Neveu's grave in Père Lachaise Cemetery, Paris.
+Neveu's grave at the Père Lachaise Cemetery, Paris.

 Neveu gave her last concert in Paris on 20 October 1949.
 On 28 October, she was on board an Air France flight from Paris to New York when it crashed on a mountain after two failed attempts to make a landing at the Santa Maria Airport in the Azores.
 All 48 people on board the flight died, including Ginette, her brother Jean-Paul Neveu, and the French former boxing champion Marcel Cerdan.
 Her violin, made by Omobono Stradivari in 1730, was also lost.

 During the return of the bodies to France, Neveu's coffin was confused with that of another victim, Amélie Ringler, whose funeral took place before the error was discovered.
 On 28 November, Neveu's brother-in-law identified her remains in the coffin disinterred from the graveyard in Bantzenheim.
 Neveu now lies in Père Lachaise Cemetery in Paris, close to the grave of Frédéric Chopin.